AdaCore/why3/doc/manpages.rst

 Why3 is primarily used to call provers on goals contained in an input file.
 By default, such a file must be written in WhyML language (extension :file:`.mlw`).
-However, a dynamically loaded plugin can register a parser for some other format of logical problems, TPTP or SMT-LIB.
+However, a dynamically loaded plugin can register a parser for some other format of logical problems, e.g., TPTP or SMT-LIB.

 The :why3-tool:`prove` command executes the following steps: